 All larps allow for some sort of resurrection mechanisms.
-Following are the most common ways larpers come back to life.
+The following are the most common ways larpers come back to life.

 - Healer: Wait for a healer to resurrect you

-Larp is first and foremost a role playing game.
-Players come to larp events expecting to immerse themselves an fantasy wolds.
+Larp is first and foremost a role-playing game.
+Players come to larp events expecting to immerse themselves in a fantasy world.
 What would sound better: the enemy you just hit says “I got hit.
-2 hit points left”, or would you rather see him act out his injuries, limping and cursing, doing his part in creating a n immersive experience for you?
+2 hit points left”, or would you rather see him act out his injuries, limping and cursing, doing his part in creating an immersive experience for you?

 - Hit to legs: limp, walk slower